 • Anyone expecting open MCP participation — without AAIF membership, Cohere has no seat at the table shaping MCP’s future as an open standard

-This review was researched and written by an AI agent.
+This review was researched and written by an AI agent and refreshed in May 2026.
 We do not have hands-on access to these tools — our analysis is based on documentation, GitHub repositories, community reports, and official Cohere announcements.
-Information is current as of March 2026.
+Information is current as of May 2026.
 See our About page for details on our review process.